 When the administrative appeal involves one of the medical determinations listed in paragraph (C)(2) of rule 5101:6-6-01 of the Administrative Code, a copy of the decision shall also be sent to the medical determination unit.

-When the administrative appeal involves action or lack of action by a managed care plan, copies of the decision shall also be sent to the managed care plan and to the bureau of managed health care, ODJFS.
+When the administrative appeal involves action or lack of action by a managed care plan, copies of the decision shall also be sent to the managed care plan and the Ohio department of medicaid bureau of managed care.

 (J) Administrative appeal hearing record

 The administrative appeal decision, together with all requests, documents, and correspondence filed in the proceeding, shall constitute the exclusive administrative appeal hearing record.
 The record shall be compiled, certified and maintained by the bureau of state hearings in accordance with applicable record retention requirements and made available for review by the individual and authorized representative.

 The bureau of state hearings shall maintain a library of all administrative appeal decisions.
 The decisions shall be available for public inspection and copying, subject to applicable disclosure safeguards.

 (1) An administrative appeal decision that affirms or reverses the initial decision being appealed shall constitute the final and binding administrative decision on the issue(s) involved.